Resources

 Burned Area Emergency Response (BAER) is a rapid assessment of burned watersheds by a team of specialist who identify imminent post-wildfire threats to human life and safety, property, and critical natural or cultural resources on National Forest System lands and take immediate actions to implement emergency stabilization measures before the first major storms.
 Their objectives are to:

-- Determine whether imminent post-wildfire threats to human life and safety, property, and critical natural or cultural resources exist on National Forest System lands and to take immediate actions to manage the unacceptable risks.
+- Determine whether imminent post wildfire threats to human life and safety, property, and critical natural or cultural resources exist on National Forest lands and take immediate actions to manage unacceptable risks.

 - If emergency conditions are identified, mitigate potential threats to health, safety, human life, property and values-at-risk.